YunoHost-Apps/calibreweb_ynh/README.md

 By default, removing the app will **never** delete the library.

-## Limitations
+## Known Limitations

-* No LDAP support
+* Partial LDAP support : user existing both in Yunohost and calibreweb can use their Yunohost password to log in, but user existing previously to the application installation will not be duplicated in the database automatically
-* access to library to be done manually after install if Calibre library was already existing, for example :
+* Authorization access to library to be done manually after install if Calibre library was already existing, for example :
 ```
 chown -R calibreweb: path/to/library
 or